 Better still, good reviews build trust and credibility with new visitors and help increase sales conversion in the long term.

 The best way to generate more reviews is to attach a reward for every review and consciously ask for a review.

 7. Increase Conversions and Showcase your Brand Personality

 Google My business now lets you add free posts directly to your business listing that shows up on Google Search and Maps.

-With GMB posts, you able to share short news update, offers, new product, events and much more.
+With GMB posts, you are able to share short news updates, offers, new products, events and much more.

 You can use this feature to increase your brand visibility and boost sales conversions.

 8. Create a Great Database of Brand Information on Google Q&A

 The goal of Q&As is to provide potential customers and local consumers with additional information about your business.
 It is a great opportunity to have local brand exposure and also build and optimize your Google My Business profile.

 9. Add your Social Media Profiles to your GMB Listing